Yameen05/stock-dashboard/README.md

 - **Chart Toggle**: Switch between table and chart views
 - **Error Recovery**: Retry buttons and graceful error handling
 - **Performance**: Optimized re-renders and efficient data updates

+## About This Project

+This project was developed as part of an internship to demonstrate:
+- Modern React development with TypeScript
+- Responsive UI/UX design with Tailwind CSS
+- API integration and data visualization
+- Error handling and user experience best practices
+- Production deployment and DevOps skills

 ## License